 - Financial involvement with vendors or others that would cause you to put their financial interests ahead of ours;

-- Team members/Officer participation in public affairs, corporate or community directorships, or public office;
+- Team member/Officer participation in public affairs, corporate or community directorships, or public office;

-- Participating in transactions that put your personal interests ahead of Porter Hills or cause loss or embarrassment to the organization;
+- Participating in transactions that put your personal interests ahead of UMRC & PH or cause loss or embarrassment to the organization;

-- Taking a job outside of Porter Hills that overlaps with your normal working hours or interferes with your job performance; or
+- Taking a job outside of UMRC and/or PH that overlaps with your normal working hours or interferes with your job performance; or

-- Working for Porter Hills and another vendor that provides goods or services at the same time.
+- Working for UMRC and/or PH and another vendor that provides goods or services at the same time.

-All team members must seek guidance and approval from our CEO or Compliance Official before pursuing any business or personal activity that may constitute a conflict of interest.
+All team members must seek guidance and approval from our CEO or Compliance Officer before pursuing any business or personal activity that may constitute a conflict of interest.

 Use of Property

-We must protect the assets of the organization and ensure their authorized and efficient use.
+We must protect the assets of UMRC & PH and ensure their authorized and efficient use.
 Theft, carelessness, and waste have a direct impact on the organization’s viability.
 All assets must be used solely for legitimate business purposes.

-- Only use property for the organization’s business, not personal use;
+- Only use UMRC & PH property for its intended business use, not personal use;

 - Exercise good judgment and care when using supplies, equipment, vehicles, and other property; and